dejamiko/chess_club/README.md

 The project is called `system`.
 It currently consists of a single app `clubs`.

 ## Deployed version of the application
 The deployed version of the application can be found at [this Heroku link](https://hippochess.herokuapp.com).
+The admin inteface can be accessed via [this link](https://hippochess.herokuapp.com/admin) with the following log-in details:
+- **Email:** admin@example.org
+- **Password:** Password123

 ## Installation instructions
 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project: